jintonic/gears/README.md

 $ gears # run gears in current terminal
 ```

 You should also add the `source gears.sh` line to your `~/.bashrc` so that you can use `gears` in any newly opened terminal.
-For Mac users, please check [this article](https://scriptingosx.com/2017/04/about-bash_profile-and-bashrc-on-macos/) for additional setup in your `~/.bash_profile`.
+For Mac users, you need to `source ~/.bashrc` in your `~/.bash_profile` in addition.
+Please check [this article](https://scriptingosx.com/2017/04/about-bash_profile-and-bashrc-on-macos/) for explanation.

 ### User interface